TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/isfrozenvm.md

 **Summary of Impact**

 Azure Virtual Machines powers our IaaS and PaaS offerings, including SQL DB and Cosmos DB.
-We have detected two issues that degrate the availablity of VMs:
+We have detected two issues that degrade the availability of VMs:

   * Unexpected reboots
   * Read/write operations appeared frozen and I/O had come to a crawl